Oggwtrft/SSIS-Kingswaysoft/README.md

-# SSIS-Kingswaysoft
+# SSIS-Kingswaysoft for Dynamics CE
-Package examples SSIS Kingswaysoft for data migration
+Package examples SSIS Kingswaysoft for data migration --> D365 CE

 ###### The main thing, that should be done is: Target System should have only core for migration users, business unit, transaction currency, etc. The less the better, to avoid using text lookups while migration.
 **Always map createdon field on overriddencreatedon.
 And all records with new GUID using text-lookup feature.**